adaszko/complgen/README.md

 always auto never
 ```

-### 2. To generate completions on stdout by interpreting the grammar "just-in-time":
+### 2. To generate completions on stdout by compiling the grammar "just-in-time":

 ```
 $ complgen complete usage/small.usage -- --color